User guide#

 my_server = connect_to_or_start_server()

-If the ANSRV_DPF_SOUND_PORT environment variable is set, PyAnsys Sound attempts to connect to a server located in a Docker container.
+If the ANSRV_DPF_SOUND_PORT environment variable is set, PyAnsys Sound attempts to connect to a remote server (in a Docker container, for example).
 The default port is 6780.
+You can also explicitly specify the port by passing the port number to the connect_to_or_start_server() function.

-For more information on local and remote DPF servers, see Install DPF Server in the PyDPF-Core documentation.
+For more information on local and remote DPF servers, see DPF Server in the PyDPF-Core documentation.

 from ansys.sound.core.signal_utilities import LoadWav